 - BI 121 - Introduction to Human Anatomy and Physiology, 1st term (will also accept BI 231-232)

 - BI 122 - Introduction to Human Anatomy and Physiology, 2nd term (will also accept BI 233)

 ALSO RECOMMENDED – CAS 133- Basic Computer Skills and/or CAS 121 – Computerized Keyboarding – Applicants should type 35 wpm to begin the program.

 All prerequisite classes must be passed with a grade 'C' or above.
-Prerequisite may be in progress when you submit your application but must be complete by the end of the spring term.
+Prerequisite may be in progress when you submit your application but must be complete by the end of the summer term.
 If you are taking classes at a college other than Portland Community College you will need to provide an official copy of your grade within a week of it being posted to receive points.